annotation/text-fabric/docs/index.md

 ???+ abstract "Prerequisites"

     ??? note "Computer"
-        Your computer should be a 64-bit machine and it needs at least 8 GB RAM memory.
+        Your computer should be a 64-bit machine and it needs at least 3 GB RAM memory.
         It should run Linux, Macos, or Windows.

+        ??? caution "close other programs"
+            When you run the Text-Fabric browser for the first time, make sure that most of that minimum of 3GB RAM is actually available, and not in use by other programs.

     ??? abstract "Python"
         Install or upgrade Python on your system to at least version 3.6.3.